Study Abroad Program Overview

 Live and study in one of the oldest and most historically important cities in Spain!
 Declared a World Heritage Site as a compendium of diverse cultures, Córdoba

 Córdoba is a modern city, but the areas in which students ciruculate give it a small-town feel that is very comfortable for most.
-At the same time, the high-speed AVE trains connect you quickly to all major Spanish cities and from there, to the rest of Europe.
+At the same time, the high-speed AVE trains connect you quickly to all major Spanish cities and from there, to the rest of Europe (and the train station is right across the street from UCOidiomas, your branch of the University of Córdoba).
 The city is particularly appealing during the spring semester when the festival calendar is busy with cultural events.

 - Regular social and cultural activities in and around Córdoba coordinate with all classes